praveek/launch.en/help/extension-reference/adobe-extensions/adobe-privacy-extension.md

 ## Tutorial: Configuring the Privacy extension

-The following example shows one example of how to set up a data element and use it with the Privacy extension.
+The following shows one stubbed example of how to set up a data element and use it with the Privacy extension.

 1. Create a data element named `privacyFunc`.
     ``` JavaScript